lbrines/gpt-metrics-dashboard/README.md

 ### Optional
 - `APP_ENV`: Application environment (development, production, test)
 - `VITE_API_URL`: Frontend API URL (auto-configured based on domain)

+## Nginx Configuration (Docker-based)

+This project uses Nginx as a Docker container instead of a system installation.
+The configuration files are located in the `nginx/` directory:

+### Configuration Files
+- `nginx/nginx.conf`: Main Nginx configuration
+- `nginx/default.conf`: HTTP server configuration (development)
+- `nginx/ssl.conf`: HTTPS server configuration (production)

+### SSL Certificates
+SSL certificates are stored in the `ssl/` directory:
+- `ssl/privkey.pem`: Private key
+- `ssl/fullchain.pem`: Certificate chain
+- `ssl/chain.pem`: Intermediate certificate

+### Development vs Production
+- **Development**: Uses `default.conf` with HTTP on port 80
+- **Production**: Uses `ssl.conf` with HTTPS on port 443 and HTTP to HTTPS redirect

+### Customizing Nginx Configuration
+To modify the Nginx configuration:
+1. Edit the files in the `nginx/` directory
+2. Restart the Nginx container: `docker compose restart nginx`
+3. The configuration is automatically mounted into the container

+### SSL Certificate Management
+For production domains:
+1. Place your SSL certificates in the `ssl/` directory
+2. Update your Docker Compose to mount the SSL directory
+3. Use the `ssl.conf` configuration instead of `default.conf`

 ## Available Metrics
 - **Messages per session**: Total "user_message" events ÷ Total sessions